Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

   }
 ```

+#### Combining Last-Connected, IP-Hash and Weights
+It is similarly possible to use weights with the least-connected and ip-hash load balancing in the recent versions of nginx.

 #### Max fail redirect
 If a server is hit x times with failure, we can tell nginx to mark this server
 as `down` for a specified timelimit.
 After that time expires, we'll mark it as back up, and try again.

+By default, this is enabled, but can be tweaked (or disabled) with the following syntax:
 ```
   upstream my_weighted_upstream {